mstksg/advent-of-code-2018/README.md

 ```yaml
 session:  [[ session token goes here ]]
 ```

+Session keys are also required to download "Part 2" prompts for each challenge.

 You can "lock in" your current answers (telling the executable that those are the correct answers) by passing in `--lock`.
 This will lock in any final